Licensed Master Plumbers | Navien Specialist

 When the forecast dips below 20°F, switch into protection mode:

-• Keep your thermostat at least 60°F day and night, even if you're away.
-Never drop it below 55°F.
+• Keep your thermostat at least 60°F day and night, even when you're away.
+Never drop below 55°F.

-• Open kitchen and bathroom cabinet doors on exterior walls.
-This lets warm room air reach the supply lines behind them.
+• Open kitchen and bathroom cabinet doors on exterior walls so warm room air reaches the supply lines behind them.

-• Let a faucet trickle at fixtures with long pipe runs to exterior walls.
-A slow, steady stream resists freezing — both the hot and cold side.
+• Let a faucet trickle at fixtures with long runs to exterior walls.
+A slow, steady stream on both the hot and cold side resists freezing.

 • Keep the garage door closed, especially if water lines run through the garage ceiling or wall.